epfl-si/jahia2wp/README.md

 You are a developer, with an experience of `git` and `python`.

-In this documentation the code snippets will make the assumption that you checkout the git repo into '`you@host:~$`'.
+In this documentation the code snippets will make the assumption that you clone the git repo into '`you@host:~$`'.

 When it comes to the environment, we will use the following values in our examples: